HappySingh7837/Input_Filed/README.md

 # input_field

-A new Flutter package project.
+A new package for creating custom inputs.
+Credit to FilledStack.com.
+This is built for only practice purpose

 ## Getting Started